Carnauba Paste Wax Prologue

 Will Carnauba Paste Wax Survive New Regulations?

-I have previously written about the changes in automotive paint technology (see “Modern Paint Care”).
-The U.S. and other responsible governments are demanding significant reduction in the use of volatile organic compounds (VOCs) in manufacturing processes and consumable products.
-In January, 2005, new VOC regulations hit the U.S. car care industry like a ton of bricks.
-As of this time, car care products may not contain more than 15% VOC by volume.
-This is bad news for Carnauba waxes, which all use a significant quantity of light solvents, like mineral spirits, to soften the Carnauba wax from its original rock-hard form into a workable paste or cream.
+Car care products may not contain more than 15% VOC by volume.
+This is bad news for Carnauba waxes since they use a significant quantity of light solvents, like mineral spirits, to soften the Carnauba wax from its original rock-hard form into a workable paste or cream.

-Some car care manufacturers went back to the drawing board to redesign their products and others simply dropped products that could not effectively be re-engineered.
-Meguiar’s, as an example, dropped their #16 Carnauba Paste Wax and replaced it with NXT Generation Paste Wax, which meets U.S. VOC regulations, but does not contain Carnauba wax.
+Some car care manufacturers redesigned their products and others simply dropped products that couldn’t be re-engineered.
+Meguiar’s, as an example, dropped their #16 Carnauba Paste Wax and replaced it with NXT Generation Paste Wax, which meets regulations, but it doesn’t contain Carnauba wax.

 Carnauba Wax is Dead… Long Live Paint Sealants